TeiturAK/DAP-seq_processing/README.md

 Nextflow workflow for processing and analysis scripts comparing and benchmarking DAP-seq datasets aginst publically available DAP-seq data.

-The repository contains a general DAP-seq processing workflow that can be run in either paired-end or single-end mode, together with dataset-specific configuration files and downstream R scripts for comparing sample-level statistics.
+The repository contains a general DAP-seq processing workflow that can be run in either paired-end or single-end mode, together with dataset-specific configuration files and downstream R scripts for comparing sample statistics.

 ## Repository structure